cekwedike/the-legacy-booth-app/README.md

 # The Legacy Booth

-A modern React TypeScript application for faculty to guide seniors in preserving their memories and connecting with loved ones through storytelling.
+A modern React TypeScript application for seniors to preserve their memories and connect with loved ones through storytelling.

 ## 🚀 Features

-- **Story Recording**: Faculty guide seniors in audio/video recording with automatic transcription
+- **Story Recording**: Audio/video recording with automatic transcription
-- **Message Creation**: Help seniors create personal messages for family and friends
+- **Message Creation**: Personal messages for family and friends
-- **Legacy Books**: Faculty assist seniors in compiling stories and messages into beautiful books
+- **Legacy Books**: Compile stories and messages into beautiful books
-- **Video Sessions**: Real-time communication between faculty and seniors
+- **Video Calls**: Real-time communication with loved ones
 - **Accessibility**: Built-in accessibility features for seniors
-- **Admin Panel**: User and content management for faculty
+- **Admin Panel**: User and content management
 - **Modern Tech Stack**: React 18, TypeScript, Vite, Material-UI

-## 👥 User Roles

-- **Faculty**: Primary users who guide seniors through legacy creation
-- **Seniors**: Secondary users who are guided by faculty in creating their legacy
-- **Admin**: System administrators who manage faculty and content

 ## 🛠 Tech Stack